 As has been the Court’s procedure for the past several years, any petition for authorization to create a trust with guardianship funds should include a copy of the trust agreement and should allege that the trustee is willing to submit to the jurisdiction of the court.
 In most cases, the Court prefers the trustee to be a different person or entity than the guardian.
 However, petitions will be determined on a case by case basis.

 The trustee is obligated to act according to the terms of the trust agreement and the order authorizing the trust.
 As has been the Court’s policy, a trustee may be asked to submit to the Court’s jurisdiction and the guardian may be asked to submit a copy of the trust accounting for the Court’s review.

-Please read the following before downloading the guardianship program.
+Please read the following before downloading the approved forms.
 In addition to the operating instructions within the program, below are some instructions specific to Pasco and Pinellas County.The General Worksheet requests the information for the Uniform Case Number that Pasco and Pinellas County are not using as this time.
 However, please include the following information on the form.

 |Court Designator||51 Pasco||52 Pinellas|

 |Sequential Number||Case number||Case number|